amaurremi/ownership-types/README.md

 To run a program `name.s`, run `./owni test-programs/name.s`.

+Note that the test programs also slightly differ from the paper to avoid null pointer exceptions.

 ### Type checking
 The example programs in the paper illustrate the restrictiveness of ownership types by including statements that would be allowed in a language like Java, but will